nwallen/Sketch-Motion/README.md

 ![keyframes](http://nwallen.github.io/Sketch-Motion/static/keyframes.png)

  - Animations are referenced with "tags".
-A tag is any word wrapped in curly braces e.g. and animation called "loader" would use the tag `{loader}`
+A tag is any word wrapped in curly braces e.g. and animation called "example" would use the tag `{example}`
- - Tag the names of the artboards to include them as keyframes in an animation: e.g. artboards named `{loader} frame 1`, `{loader} frame 2` would compose a "loader" animation.
+ - Tag the names of the artboards to include them as keyframes in an animation: e.g. artboards named `{example} 1`, `{example} 2` would compose an "example" animation.
  - Tagged artboards play in alphabetical order based on their names
  - You may freely add and remove tagged artboards -- the plugin will adjust